apache/pulsar/site2/docs/sql-getting-started.md

 ```

-Since there is no data in Pulsar, no records is returned.
+No entry is returned since there is no data in Pulsar.

-5. Start the built-in connector _DataGeneratorSource_ and ingest some mock data.
+5. Start the built-in connector _DataGeneratorSource_ and ingest mock data.

 ```bash
 ./bin/pulsar-admin sources create --name generator --destinationTopicName generator_test --source-type data-generator
 ```

-And then you can query a topic in the namespace "public/default".
+6. Query a topic within the namespace "public/default".

 ```bash
 presto> show tables in pulsar."public/default";